rafaelwithoeft/rafaelwithoeft/README.md

 ### Hello, I'm Rafael.

-I'm a Full Stack Web Developer with more than eleven years experience in development.
+I'm a Full Stack Developer with over twelve years of experience in development.
-I have been working in last three years with Javascript, Typescript, React, React Native, NodeJS, Jest, Git, SQL, jQuery and some experiences with MongoDB, MySQL...
+For the past four years, I've been working mostly with JavaScript, TypeScript, Node.js, Jest, Vitest, Git, SQL, and I also have some experience with MongoDB, MySQL, and Postgres.

+In addition to that, I've worked with PHP, React, React Native, maintained some older systems using jQuery, and even did some freelance projects using Hexagonal and Clean Architecture.

 <br/>